President of Moldova: Standard

-The presidential standard (Stindardul Preşedintelui) consists of the Coat of Arms of Moldova in front of a purple background and a border composed of squares of 1/9 in the national colors of the republic.
+The presidential standard (Stindardul Preşedintelui) consists of the Coat of Arms of Moldova in front of a purple background and a border composed of squares of 1/9 in the national colours of the republic.
 The regulations of the Standard of the President is approved by the decree of the President with the opinion of the National Heraldic Commission.
 The original of the Standard of the President is handed over to the President at the inauguration ceremony and is kept in their office.
 Duplicates and copies of the standard are displayed at the Presidential Palace or at other presidential residences while they are on these premises.

 Band and music

-The official march of the presidency is the Marș de Întîmpinare «La Mulți ani» (Slow March «To many years»), which is used during the arrival of the president at special occasions, similarly to Hail to the Chief for the President of the United States.
+The official march of the presidency is the Marș de Întîmpinare «La Mulți ani» (Slow March «To many years»), which is used during the arrival of the president at special occasions, similarly to Hail to the Chief for the president of the United States.
 The Presidential Band of the Republic of Moldova is the main military band of the Armed Forces of the Republic of Moldova and specifically serves the president during all functions of state.
 The band performs at welcome ceremonies of foreign officials on state visits, military parades, and the accreditation of ambassadors.